QuEraComputing/Bloqade.jl/docs/src/hamiltonians.md

 # Hamiltonians

-The simplest way of creating a Hamiltonian is via the `rydberg_h` function
+In EaRyd, the simplest way of creating a Rydberg interacting Hamiltonian is via the `rydberg_h` function

 ```@docs